How to Manage Microsoft Licensing in Certero

 • Inventory data collected via Certero agents and/or connectors

-• Your Microsoft License Statement (MLS) or purchase records available
+• Your Microsoft Licence Statement (MLS) or purchase records available

 • Suppliers and Agreements configured under Licensing > Suppliers and Licensing > Agreements